Mortgage arrears in Australia

 Consider a specialist lender

-Major lenders will typically not approve you if they can see any arrears, no matter what situation you’re in, so you’ll generally have fewer options.
+Many major lenders will typically not consider refinancing your home loan if it is in arrears, no matter what situation you’re in.
+This generally leaves you with far fewer options.

-However, there are specialist lenders in Australia who have home loans specifically catered towards people with a bad credit history.
-These lenders will look over your credit history and could be more empathetic to situations out of your control that may have caused your home loan to fall into arrears.
-They also take into account more factors when deciding whether to lend to you and as a result, are usually likely to approve you for a loan.
+However, there are specialist lenders in Australia who offer home loans specifically for people with bad credit histories.
+These lenders may be more understanding of situations that may have been out of your control that led to your home loan falling into arrears.
+They also take into account more factors when deciding whether to lend to you.

-Bear in mind that because you’ll be perceived as a riskier lender, any lender that’s willing to lend to you might only do so by charging higher interest rates and fees.
+Bear in mind though that because you’ll be perceived as a riskier borrower, any lender that’s willing to give you a loan might only do so by charging higher interest than standard market rates and more costly fees.

 Borrow at an LVR of under 80%

 If you’re already in financial hardship, the last thing you want is to be incurring more costs.
-Refinancing to a home loan with a loan to value ratio (LVR) over 80% often means you’ll be subject to lenders mortgage insurance (LMI).
-This can run up into the thousands, potentially rendering your refinancing efforts obsolete.
+Refinancing to a home loan with a loan-to-value ratio (LVR) of more than 80% often means you’ll be subject to lenders mortgage insurance (LMI).
+This can run into the thousands, potentially wiping out any benefits of your refinancing efforts.

-Of course, if money is tight enough to fall into arrears then borrowing under 80% LVR may not be possible, but it’s worth considering if you have the option.
+Of course, if your finances were stretched enough to fall into arrears then borrowing under 80% LVR may not be possible, but it’s always useful to be aware of the threshold when considering the terms of any loan products.

 Benefits of refinancing a home loan in arrears

-Refinancing is by no means the definitive answer to solving a home loan in arrears but it could be a viable option when done correctly.
+Refinancing is by no means the definitive answer to recovering from a home loan in arrears, but it could be an effective option in some circumstances.
 Here are some of the benefits of refinancing a home loan in arrears:

-• Consolidate debt - if you have several debts with a lender, they may allow you to roll this into one lump sum upon refinancing.
-This consolidation can help with budgeting efforts and make your repayments easier to keep track of, although this method is not without its flaws.
+• Consolidate debt - if you have several debts with a lender, they may allow you to roll them into one lump sum upon refinancing.
+This can help with future budgeting efforts and make your repayments easier to keep track of, although this method is not a magic pill.

 • Negotiate new terms with your lender - refinancing opens up an opportunity to reorganise the terms of your loan, albeit on the lender's terms.
 If you feel you may be able to repay your loan more easily via fortnightly repayments or wish to make extra repayments, refinancing can be a way to do so.